wp-plugins/tracking-script-manager/readme.txt

 == Screenshots ==

 1. Add a new Tracking Script to the header and/or footer.
-2. View your current Tracking Scripts or edit them.
+2. View your current Tracking Scripts.
+3. Edit the name and actual code for the script.

 == Changelog ==